adamthedeveloper/slate/README.md

 ### Getting Set Up

-Brilliant Developer?
-Don't follow 1 and 2.
-Clone this repo and work in the normal way.
 1. Clone this repo to your hard drive with `git clone https://github.com/adamthedeveloper/slate.git`
 2. `cd slate`
 3. Initialize and start Slate.
 You can either do this locally, or with Vagrant: